 Will Oasis reschedule programs affected by the temporary suspension?

 Oasis will attempt to first offer programs online.
 If that is not possible, we will attempt to reschedule the programs.
 However, not all programs will be able to be rescheduled.
-If you registered for a program that is not rescheduled or the new date does not work for you, you may choose to receive a credit to use toward another .
+If you registered for a program that is not rescheduled or the new date does not work for you, you may choose to receive a credit to use toward another Oasis program.
 You may also donate your class fee to Oasis.

 Will the St. Louis Oasis main office be open while programs are temporarily suspended?